MAHMOUD-NETSEC/ShieldOfDawood/README.md

 This does **not** indicate malware behavior.
 The application is blocked solely because it is a custom, unsigned security tool.

+## ⚠️ Windows SmartScreen Notice

+When launching Shield of Dawood, Windows may display a **SmartScreen warning** indicating that the application is from an unknown publisher.

+This is expected behavior for **custom-built, unsigned security tools** and does **not** indicate malware or malicious activity.

+To proceed, select **More info** → **Run anyway**.

+Future releases may include a digital signature to reduce or eliminate this warning.

 ---